WICG/pending-beacon/docs/fetch-later-api.md

 ### Defer a `GET` request until page is destroyed or evicted from bfcache

-No matter the request succeeds or not, the browser will drop the resonse or error from server, and the caller will not be able to tell.
+No matter the request succeeds or not, the browser will drop the response or error from server, and the caller will not be able to tell.

 ```js